reactjs/react.dev/content/docs/testing-recipes.md

 }
 ```

-In a testing environment, it's not very useful to load the Map component, besides also being inessential to testing our own code.
-In this situation, we can mock out the dependency itself to a dummy component, and run our tests.
+If we don't want to load this component in our tests, we can mock out the dependency itself to a dummy component, and run our tests:

 ```jsx{10,31-32}
 // contact.test.js